villeloh/wikilink-printer/Readme.md

 * Run the command 'node index.js &lt;articleName&gt;' in the project folder, replacing 'articleName' with a Wikipedia article's link url.

-* The initial article will act as the starting point; the optional second argument (number) defines the depth that article links will be followed for, while the optional third argument (number) defines the breadth (i.e., how many follow-up links to print from each article).
+* The initial article will act as the starting point; the optional second argument (number) defines the depth that article links will be followed to, while the optional third argument (number) defines the breadth (i.e., how many follow-up links to print from each article).

 * A fourth argument (number) can be used to specify the indentation of each tier of printed links.
 By default, the amount of indent-spaces is 2.